You Forgot It in People: Reception

-The album received acclaim from critics.
-According to review aggregate site Metacritic, the album received a normalized score of 86 out of 100 based on 18 reviews, indicating "universal acclaim".
-Reviews for the album were almost unanimously positive.
+On review aggregate site Metacritic, it earned a normalized score of 86 out of 100, based on 18 reviews, indicating "universal acclaim".
+Critics were almost unanimously enthusiastic.
 Pitchfork's Ryan Schreiber gave the album a 9.2 out of 10 saying "You Forgot It in People explodes with song after song of endlessly re-playable, perfect pop."
 The songs "Cause = Time" and "Stars and Sons" are listed at No. 145 and No. 275 on Pitchfork Media's Top 500 Songs of the 2000s list, respectively.
 A Kludge writer called it a "majestic" album, in which the group created a "unique sound of lush instrumentation."
 A PopMatters review for the album was positive, although criticized the song "I'm Still Your Fag" for its "uncomfortably graphic lyrics".
 Conversely, Robert Christgau of The Village Voice selected "Almost Crimes (Radio Kills Remix)" as a "choice cut", indicating a "good song on an album that isn't worth your time or money."
 In 2003, the album won the Juno Award for Alternative Album of the Year.
 The album received the following accolades:

 By 2005, sales in the United States had exceeded 77,000 copies, according to Nielsen SoundScan.

 In 2018, the album won the Polaris Heritage Prize Audience Award in the 1996-2005 category.

+"It's a very balmy and hungover post-rock record," observed Bloc Party frontman Kele Okereke.
+"Really tender."

+Legacy

+In June 2025, Arts & Crafts released Anthems: A Celebration of Broken Social Scene's You Forgot It in People, a cover album in which another artist each reimagines a track from the original album.

 Track listing

-All songs written by Kevin Drew and Brendan Canning.

 On the 2003 re-release, track 4 is listed as "Almost Crimes", track 7 as "Anthems for a Seventeen Year Old Girl" and track 9 as "Late Night Bedroom Rock for the Missionaries".